 A BCBA will provide ABA services in the home focusing on acquisition skills in the areas of academics, behavior, communication, daily life skills, social skills, and learner readiness skills.
 It depends on the child’s needs and ability to stay on task for a period of time but generally sessions last 1-3 hours.
 Again, depending on your child’s diagnosis and recommendations from your child’s developmental pediatrician or other doctor may include as little as 1-4 hour per week up to a maximum of 25 hours per week.
-Some ABA providers will provide more than that so please contact me if your child does and I’d be happy to refer you to another company or we can discuss training an ABA therapist to provide some additional hours.
+Some ABA providers will provide more than that so please contact me if your child does need a higher amount of intervention than I can provide and I’d be happy to refer you to another company or we can discuss training an ABA therapist to provide some additional hours.

-To School: This may include Q & A, or Attendance at IEP meeting, or other solutions to help your child make progress with his/her behavior in school.
+To School: This may include Q & A, or Attendance at IEP or 504 plan meeting, or other solutions to help your child make progress with his/her behavior in school.

 To other service provider (LMHC, SLP, OT, PT): This may include Q &A, brainstorming solutions, or other solutions to help your child make better progress with his/her other service provider.

 Reinforcement vs. Punishment

 Why time-outs, counting & choices may not work

 ABC’s of Behavior- understanding antecedents and consquences

 Signs of Autism- What to Look For?

 Activity Schedules to Increase Independence in Class or Home